 Interest rate risk is the risk that the value of assets, liabilities or financial instruments will change due to fluctuations in interest rates.
 Many insurance products are exposed to interest rate risk; the value of the products is closely related to the applicable interest rate curve.
+The interest rate risk of insurance products depends on the term to maturity, interest rate guarantees and profit-sharing features.
+Life insurance contracts are particularly sensitive to interest rate risk.
 The required capital for interest rate risk is determined by calculating the impact on the available capital due to changes in the yield curve.
 Both assets and liabilities are taken into account.
-The interest rate risk is the maximum loss of (i) an upward shock or (ii) a downward shock of the yield curve according to the prescribed methodology. a.s.r. schade applies a look- through approach for investment funds to assess the interest rate risk.
+The interest rate risk is the maximum loss of (i) an upward shock or (ii) a downward shock of the yield curve according to the prescribed methodology. a.s.r. applies a look- through approach for investment funds to assess the interest rate risk.

 The interest rate risk is calculated by a relative shock up- and downward shock of the risk-free (basis) yield curve.
 All adjustments (credit spread, volatility adjustment) on this yield curve are considered constant.
 The yield curve is extrapolated to the UFR.
-The yield curve after shock is not extrapolated again to the UFR.
+The yield curve after shock is not extrapolated against the UFR.
 The used shocks vary by maturity and the absolute shocks are higher for shorter maturities (descending: 75% to 20% and ascending: -70% to -20%):

-- the yield curve up shock contains a minimum shock of 100bps; - the yield curve in after the downward shock is limited to zero (no negative interest rates); - the yield curves of all currencies are shocked simultaneously.
+- The yield curve up shock contains a minimum shock of 100bps; - The yield curve in after the downward shock is limited to zero (no negative interest rates); - The yield curves of all currencies are shocked simultaneously.